 Trusted Aluminum Wiring Electricians In Calgary

 Aluminum wiring is a fire hazard wherever the wire is spliced or makes a connection with an outlet, switch, circuit breaker, or other component of your electrical system.
-Additionally, aluminum wire contracts and expands with temperature changes, which can result in overheating, sparking, and fires.
+Additionally, aluminum wire contracts and expands with temperature changes, resulting in overheating, sparking, and fires.

-Homes built between the 1960’s and early 1970’s likely contain aluminum wiring because it was a cheaper alternative to copper.
+Homes built between the 1960s and early 1970s likely contained Aluminum Electrical Wiring because it was cheaper than copper.
 Statistically, homes containing aluminum wire are 55 times more likely to have a fire.

-Some communities in Calgary’s Surrounding area where also constructed during this time, such as in Okotoks, High River, Canmore, Cochrane, Airdrie, Black Diamond, and more.
+Some communities in Calgary’s surrounding area were also constructed during this time, such as Okotoks, High River, Canmore, Cochrane, Airdrie, Black Diamond, and more.